of graduate employers say relevant experience is essential to getting a job with them

 Note: Indicative information only – actual timetables and assessment regimes will be issued at your induction.

-As this is an accelerated course, some weeks are timetabled as intensive study, requiring an increase in contact hours.
-The above reflects the minimum and maximum number of hours expected.
+As this is an accelerated course, it runs throughout the entire academic year, from the end of September to July/August.
+Some weeks are timetabled as intensive study, requiring an increase in contact hours.
+The above reflects the minimum and a maximum number of hours expected.

 Estimated breakdown of assessment for this degree course: